 DematerializationDematerialization is the process of making things lighter, smaller and less material intensive including the possibility of removing materials altogether with virtual things.
 This is a common feature of modern design based on the principle of less is more.

 Open ConceptAnother extension of less is more whereby interiors are left without dividing walls.
-This is made possible by industrial materials that allow supporting elements in a building to be relatively small.The design of things at human scale and consideration of human factors such as color perceptions.The principle that it is always a good thing to make things more productive, convenient and comfortable for the customer or user.The principle that user interfaces work the way that people expect such that there is nothing to learn.The principle that the true nature of materials not be concealed.
-In the context of modern architecture and design this means that industrial materials such as concrete, plastic and foam are considered attractive without need of color or natural materials as a veneer.
+This is made possible by industrial materials that allow supporting elements in a building to be relatively small.human scale and consideration of human factors such as color perceptions.principle that it is always a good thing to make things more productive, convenient and comfortable for the customer or user.principle that user interfaces work the way that people expect such that there is nothing to learn.modern architecture and design this means that industrial materials such as concrete, plastic and foam are considered attractive without need of color or natural materials as a veneer.

 Functional ColorColors are never used to decorate but are selected for their function such as visual contrast or brightness.
 Black and white are commonly selected as they are highly functional colors.
 For example, black maximizes absorption of light and white maximizes reflection.

 UnityThe principle that visual elements look like they belong together as a whole.

 BalanceThe principle of visual balance often achieved with symmetry.

 OrderModernism views science and technology as a force that is destined to reorder the world according to rational and universal principles.

 Mechanical FormsMost modern design uses mechanical geometrical forms, particularly rectilinear forms such as grids.
 These are considered more orderly than organic shapes such as a free flowing line.